otammato/Ansible_Terraform/README.md

 $ terraform apply
 ```

-### 2. Note the outputs after the infrastructure created - ip addresses of slaves - they are saved to "inventory" file similar to this: <br>
+### 2. Note the outputs after the infrastructure created - private ip addresses of slaves - they are saved to "inventory" file similar to this: <br>
 <br>

 ```